Feb. 14, 2000 - ShopSite Continues Worldwide Expansion With ShopSite 4.3 For German-, French- Spanish- Portuguese- And Italian-Speaking Customers

 ShopSite, Inc. is a private company based in Orem, Utah, and has provided electronic commerce software for the small- to medium-sized business since 1996.
-The company's software is an online catalog and shopping cart system that is extremely powerful and easy to learn.
+The company's eCommerce software is an online shopping cart system that is extremely powerful and easy to learn.
 With ShopSite software, merchants can manage their online stores entirely, regardless of their technical background-there's no HTML coding required.

-The ShopSite family includes four products:
+The ShopSite family includes five products:

 A comprehensive list of features in all ShopSite products can be found at www.shopsite.com/scchecklist.html.